 “In the case of The Who, the thing that comes across for me is that The Who started as a Pop band.
 Good Pop possibly is the sublime and the ridiculous, the important and the absurd.” – Pete Townshend

-For the anniversary of one of rock’s greatest live band’s first US tour in July 1967, we have In the Studio this week The Who’s Pete Townshend and Roger Daltrey, plus archive comments from the late John Entwistle.
+” For God’s sake, man!” he exclaims, to no one in particular,”It’s right there in front of our collective faces!”
+We have In the Studio The Who’s Pete Townshend and Roger Daltrey, plus archive comments from the late John Entwistle.

 As surprising as it may seem, not all famous rock’n’roll musicians are comfortable talking about their past, even involving their times of greatest creative accomplishment, fame, and fortune.
 The reasons can be myriad and not immediately obvious.
 Recalling your naive exploits, often at a time barely out your teens, can be awkward from the current perspective of a 50- or 60- year old.
 Frequently the songs, albums, and tours are tied inextricably to behind-the-scenes issues of lawsuits, sour business deals, personnel defections and firings, and personal losses which are painful to re-examine.
 Some fading stars whose careers are struggling now are loathe to revisit past glories simply because it underscores for them just how far from grace they’ve fallen.
 And more than one famous rock star simply cannot remember key periods in their lives due to memory blackouts, a frightening and unfortunately permanent result of alcoholism or drug abuse.